shawnbrown/datatest/docs/tutorial/querying-data.rst

 .. module:: datatest

 .. meta::
-    :description: Use datatest's DataSource, DataQuery, and DataResult classes to handle the data under test.
+    :description: Use datatest's Selector, Query, and Result classes to handle the data under test.
-    :keywords: datatest, DataSource, DataQuery, DataResult, working_directory
+    :keywords: datatest, Selector, Query, Result, working_directory

 #############
 Querying Data
 #############

-Datatest provides built-in classes for loading, querying, and iterating over the data under test.
+Datatest provides built-in classes for selecting, querying, and iterating over the data under test.
 Although users familiar with other tools (Pandas, SQLAlchemy, etc.) should feel encouraged to use whatever they find to be most productive.

-..
-To help use third-party data sources, datatest includes
-    a number of helper functions to quickly load data into a variety of ORMs and DALs.

-The following examples demonstrate datatest's :class:`DataSource`, :class:`DataQuery`, and :class:`DataResult` classes.
+The following examples demonstrate datatest's :class:`Selector`, :class:`Query`, and :class:`Result` classes.
 Users can follow along and type the commands themselves at Python's interactive prompt (``>>>``).
 For these examples, we will use the following data:

     ===  ===  ===
      A    B    C